zcorpan/html-parser-book/manuscript/parser.md

         └── noscript
 ```

-When seeing an `a` start tag if there's an `a` element in the *list of active formatting elements* (see the {% ref "parser", "Active formatting elements & Noah's Ark" %} section), then it implies an `a` end tag before it, but this is a parse error; the `a` end tag is *not* optional.
+When seeing an `a` start tag if there's an `a` element in the *list of active formatting elements* (see the {% ref "parser", "Active formatting elements and Noah's Ark" %} section), then it implies an `a` end tag before it, but this is a parse error; the `a` end tag is *not* optional.
 The following example has two a start tags (end tag is mistyped as a start tag):

 ```html
 <p><a href="1108470371">Anchor Bar reportedly opening Las Vegas location<a>.